stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

     * Alternatively you can click more services on the left and as you scroll down you should see one labeled public IP addresses.

-* Name it something perhaps related to the location
+* `Name` it something perhaps related to the location
-  * For the SKU, we are using Basic.
+  * For the `SKU`, we are using `Basic`.
   * We are staying with an ipv4 address
-  * We are leaving the address Dynamic as we do not have to worry about the address changing as long as we keep the name I believe, or it is attached to the same Gateway.
+  * We are leaving the `IP Address Assignment` `Dynamic` as we do not have to worry about the address changing as long as we keep the name I believe, or it is attached to the same Gateway.
-  * Use an existing Resource Group
+  * Use an existing `Resource Group`
       * We will use the resource Group that we created at the start.

 ![](pics/Public IP Address.png)